6 Things Every Expat Should Know Before Working in Denmark

 Living expenses

-When I was moving from Germany to Denmark, I had the experience miscalculating my salary… This is why I would like to recommend you do your homework and research living expenses before you move to the city you are planning to start your Danish journey.
+When I was moving from Germany to Denmark, I had the experience of miscalculating my salary… This is why I would like to recommend you do your homework and research living expenses before you move to the city you are planning to start your Danish journey.
 Read more from our blog about salaries in Denmark.

 SKAT and taxation in Denmark